thomasabishop/eolas/zk/Binary_encoding_of_sound.md

 Or 1.4 Mb/s

-> Even with a high bitrate (as with CDs) the process still necessarily involves
+> Even with a high bit-rate (as with CDs) the process still necessarily involves
 > a loss of information when converting sound from analogue to digital.
 However,
 > given a high enough value for the sampling rate and bit-depth, the differences
 > are imperceptible to the human ear.